No Child Labor

 Child Labor Data

-The Nepalese population's literacy rate is comparatively low compared to the other countries.
-One of the easiest ways to eliminate child labour is to create more accessible access to education.
+Nepal’s literacy rate remains low compared to other countries.
+One of the most effective ways to eliminate child labor is to ensure easy and accessible education for all children.

 Photo by Ben McLeod on Unsplash